McJackTang/FusionVitals/README.md

 | LADH | 240 | Face(RGB+IR) | PPG/SpO₂/RR | ✓ | ✓ |

 ## 🔍 Experiment Setup
 We recruited 21 participants to collect data under daily five scenarios.
-Data collection utilized a camera module to capture facial videos of participants’ both RGB and IR modalities, aphysiological ground-truth signals were recorded using a CMS50E pulse oximeter for PPG and SpO2, and an HKH-11C respiratory sensor to monitor breathing patterns.
+Data collection utilized a camera module to capture facial videos of participants’ both RGB and IR modalities, physiological ground-truth signals were recorded using a CMS50E pulse oximeter for PPG and SpO2, and an HKH-11C respiratory sensor to monitor breathing patterns.
 Video recordings were acquired at a resolution of 640×480 pixels and a frame rate of 30 frames per second (FPS).
 The PPG signals were recorded at a frequency of 20 Hz, while respiratory waves were captured at 50 Hz.
 The experiment setup is shown as follows.

 ![device](./rppg_tool_LADH/images/collection.png)